gxjansen/spryker-for-developers/README.md

-Here I'm creating an overview of why Spryker is a great platform to learn for developers and make a career out of.
+Here I'm creating an overview of why Spryker is a great platform for developers to learn, to enjoy and to make a good career out of.
 And if you're just like me, you don't want empty claims: you want the facts.
 So here we go :)

 # Some basic characteristics of Spryker Development
 * Spryker`s entire architecture is built upon the best practices and well-known design principles [SOLID](https://en.wikipedia.org/wiki/SOLID), [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), [KISS](https://en.wikipedia.org/wiki/KISS_principle), [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it), [Facade](https://en.wikipedia.org/wiki/Facade_pattern) & [Factory method](https://en.wikipedia.org/wiki/Factory_method_pattern);